g-kutty/py-tour/lessons/10/class.md

     1. First we create a class named `Square` with an attribute `sides`.

-    2. Outside the class definition, we create a new instance of `Square` named `my_shape` and access that attribute using `my_shape.sides`.
+    2. Outside the class definition, we create a new instance of `Square` named `my_shape` and access that attribute using _my_shape.sides_.

 &nbsp;
 ## Class Scope
 ***

-- Another important aspect of Python classes is scope.
+- Another important aspect of Python classes is __scope__.
 The scope of a variable is the context in which it's visible to the program.

 - When dealing with classes, you can have `variables` that are available everywhere (`global` variables), variables that are only available to members of a certain class (`member` variables), and variables that are only available to particular instances of a class (`instance` variables)